mikamautnerrohde/researchproject/rp-project-manual.md

 |Final report  |50%  |Internal assessor and external assessor |6.0 |
 |Oral presentation  |10%  |Internal assessor |5.5 |

-To grade the different components, please use the respective grading rubric.
+To grade the different components or to get a better idea about the expected level, please consult the respective grading rubric.

+The final report is graded by both the internal and the external assessor.
+Their grades are averaged to arrive at a final score for the report, except if the different between the grade is higher than or equal to 1 point.
+In that case, the two assessors are expected to discuss their considerations with each other and arrive at a conse
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHTHdUTkZqWEYwNHZybzN5Ijp7In
 N0YXJ0Ijo0OTM3LCJlbmQiOjQ5NjIsInRleHQiOiJNdXN0IGhv